-In written absentee bids, you tell them what items to bid on and how high you will go.
+You tell them what items to bid on and how high you will go.

-In phone-in bidding, you are actually on the phone in person, but you have to let them know what you want to bid on.
+You are actually on the phone in person, but you have to let them know what you want to bid on.

-Online bidding utilizes a bidding platform which uses the Internet to transmit your bids.
+Utilizes a bidding platform which uses the Internet to transmit your bids.
 These practices vary from auction to auction so be sure to ask each auction company you deal with how they do it prior to bidding.

 The act of or process of estimating value.